Menu

 For pleural mesothelioma, lung or throat cancers, some specific symptoms can include:

-• Chronic coughing or coughing up blood
+• Chronic dry cough or coughing up blood

 • Difficulty swallowing or breathing